 China’s deeper economic integration with ASEAN countries is evident in its trade data.
 According to UNCTAD data, the ASEAN bloc has become China’s largest trading partner, surpassing both the US and the EU4.

 ASEAN as an export target region had been of increasing importance leading up to the pandemic, with year-over-year growth exceeding 20 per cent towards the end of 2019.
 This growth rate was much higher than that of China’s exports to many other major world markets, including the US, Japan and the EU.

-Although China’s exports to ASEAN were also impacted by the containment measures associated with COVID-19, decreasing by about 5 per cent right at the beginning of 2020, they were less severely affected than China’s exports to the US, Japan and the EU.
-When China’s manufacturing output began recovering from the crisis in March 2020, its exports to ASEAN increased again and grew by more than 5 per cent in March/April 2020, and by more than 10 per cent every month between July and September 2020.
+Although China’s exports to ASEAN were also impacted by the containment measures associated with COVID-19, decreasing by about five per cent right at the beginning of 2020, they were less severely affected than China’s exports to the US, Japan and the EU.
+When China’s manufacturing output began recovering from the crisis in March 2020, its exports to ASEAN increased again and grew by more than 5 per cent in March/April 2020, and by more than 10 per cent from July/August to November/December 2020.